Curvaton-assisted hilltop inflation: Introduction

 On the other hand, since the inflation is required to start extremely close to the hilltop of the potential, hilltop inflation clearly faces an initial condition problem.
 In Ref.~\cite{Antusch:2014qqa}, this problem was addressed by introducing a pre-inflationary stage during which a matter field undergoes classical slow-roll evolution and dynamically drags the inflaton toward the suitable initial position for the subsequent hilltop inflationary phase.

 In this work, motivated by these problems, we consider a curvaton-assisted hilltop scenario in which the inflaton is coupled to a light scalar field $\sigma$, whose dynamics in the pre-inflationary era is dominated by quantum diffusion.
-We track the evolution of $\sigma$ and $\phi$ during the pre-inflationary stage by solving the Langevin equations in the quantum-diffusion region, and derive analytically attractor-like initial conditions for hilltop inflation, independent of the initial value of $\sigma$.
+We track the evolution of $\sigma$ and $\phi$ during the pre-inflationary stage by solving the Langevin equations in the quantum-diffusion region, and derive analytically a characteristic onset window for hilltop inflation that is only weakly sensitive to the initial value of $\sigma$.
 Once hilltop inflation starts, $\sigma$ becomes effectively frozen and plays the role of a curvaton~\cite{Linde:1996gt, Lyth:2001nq, Moroi:2001ct, Moroi:2002rd, Lyth:2002my}, modifying curvature perturbations upon the curvaton decay at later times after inflation and alleviating the tension of conventional hilltop models with current Cosmic Microwave Background (CMB) observations.
-We perform a comprehensive Bayesian analysis using both the Planck and ACT results, assessing and comparing how well our model is supported by each of them.
+We perform an illustrative Bayesian analysis based on a simplified likelihood constructed from the Planck and ACT results, assessing and comparing how well our model is supported by each of them.
 From the resulting posterior distributions, we further present the model predictions for the tensor-to-scalar ratio and primordial non-Gaussianity.
-We demonstrate that the curvaton field not only solves the initial-value problem, but also opens up parameter space through modifying the curvature perturbation power spectrum, reviving the {\it cubic} and {\it quartic} hilltop inflation models in the sub-Planckian regime.
+We demonstrate that the curvaton field not only significantly relaxes the initial-value tuning of hilltop inflation, but also opens up parameter space through modifying the curvature perturbation power spectrum, reviving the {\it quartic} hilltop inflation models in the sub-Planckian regime.

 The layout of the remainder of this paper is as follows.
 We construct our model in Sec.~\ref{sec:model}.
 In Sec.~\ref{sec:initial-condition}, we derive the initial conditions for hilltop inflation.
 In Sec.~\ref{sec:curvaton}, we discuss how the curvaton mechanism modifies the primordial observables in hilltop inflation.
 In Sec.~\ref{sec:numerical-results}, we show the results of our Bayesian analysis and discuss their implications.
 We summarize our main conclusions in Sec.~\ref{sec:con}.
 In appendices~\ref{app:langevin} and \ref{app:deltaN}, we provide additional technical details of Langevin equations and the $\delta N$ formalism.
+In appendix~\ref{app:cubic}, we discuss the viability of the \Cubic hilltop case.